- Download our Moving to France Guide (PDF)

 Expats should note that state-sponsored private schools have a better reputation than their privately funded counterparts.

 French is the primary teaching language in most private schools, but expats will find that there are more bilingual options in this category than in public schooling.
 Private schools are also more likely to make an effort to hold special classes for non-Francophone students.
 Parent associations tend to be stronger and more prevalent in private schools.

 Admission requirements and tuition fees of private schools in France may vary considerably.
 Proof of residence is not usually required, but some schools may request previous school records and entrance exams.
 Tuition for state-sponsored schools is generally significantly less than that of privately funded schools.

 International schools in France

-There are many international schools in France, though most are located in its large commercial centres such as Paris.
-These schools generally either uphold the teaching language and curriculum of an expat's home country or subscribe to the International Baccalaureate curriculum and teach in English.
+There are many international schools in France, though most are located in large commercial centres such as Paris.
+These schools generally either uphold the teaching language and curriculum of an expat's home country, or subscribe to the International Baccalaureate curriculum and teach in English.

 Turnover rates for both teachers and students tend to be high in international schools in France, though this is largely the result of expat families not living in a country for more than a few years at a time.

 While educational standards and school sizes tend to vary, high tuition fees are common.
 Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high-school-aged children looking to attend university in their home country.